Nano vs Non-nano particles in natural zinc-based sunscreen - what's the difference?

 Is zinc safe to put on our skin?

 Nano and Non-Nano refer to the size of the zinc oxide particles used in a sunblock.
-A Nano-particle measures between one and 100-billionths of a meter... that means you can fit thousands of them across a human hair.
-Non-nano means the particles are bigger than 100-billionth of a meter.
+An inconceivably tiny Nano-particle measures between one and 100-billionths of a meter... that means you can fit thousands of them across a human hair.
+The slightly larger but still utterly microscopic Non-nano particles are bigger than 100-billionth of a meter, like what we use in Frankie's natural sunscreen.

 We are all about gentle, natural skin care and protection